xformerfhs/blockpad/README.md

 ## Example

-In this example a very simple main program calls one encryption and one decryption function.
+In this example a very simple main program calls an encryption and a decryption function.
 It shows how a block cipher and a padder would typically be used for encryption and decryption.

 ```go